Wellovate/AndroidHelper/README.md

 ## Sytem Signature

-The interface marked with red dots requires the APK has the system signature.
+The interface marked with red dot requires the APK has the system signature.

 Refer to the following two steps: